-Learn to use email securely.
+Use email securely.

-As a result, your account will most likely contain a significant amount of data about you and your contacts, so if your email is compromised it could put you, your family, your colleagues and your sources at risk.
+As a result, your account will likely contain a significant amount of data about you and your contacts, so if your email is compromised it could put you, your family, your colleagues and your sources at risk.

 Best practice: email

 - Use separate email accounts for personal and work contacts.
-If your email is hacked then the adversary will only have access to one.
+If your email is hacked, then the adversary will only have access to one.

-- Avoid accessing your email account on public computers, for example, at Internet cafes or in press rooms.
+- Avoid accessing your email account on public computers; for example, at internet cafes or in press rooms.
 If you have no alternative, you should avoid logging into personal accounts.
 You should also clear your browser history and ensure you log out of – and not just close down – everything.

 - Consider encrypting your email communications.
 See our guide on how to do this.